mojaloop/business-operations-framework-docs/docs/src/guide/ReportingBC.md

    - Other tools where considered but were found not to meet all the requirements for and OSS tool in Mojaloop.

 ### API: GraphQL
-The design of the reporting bounded context includes both a REST API and a GraphQL API.
-Only one of the API implementation is neccessary, but both are possible and can live along side eachother.
+In additional to the existing reporting API, a GraphQL API will be deployed alongside.
+This new API will have the additional functionallity of being able to access the event reporting database as suplementary data or stand alone query data.

-As part of this workstream, the Graph QL API implementation was chosen for these reasons:
+The Graph QL API implementation was added for these reasons:
    - A more natural RBAC Modelling implementation
    - Easier to mix data from different sources into a single resource
    - Existing reporting solution's implementation resulted in very complex SQL statements that required specialist knowledge to build and maintain.
 Splitting the data into a more natural resource and subsequent SQL statement simplifies both the SQL statement and the useage of that resource.